 Jost Architects was established in 2008 by Patrick Jost.
-He took an enthusiastic approach at the beginning of global financial crisis of that year, which enabled the practice to navigate through this challenging period and into the better years ahead.
-Initially based out the back of his house in its rudimentary lean-to, it was only a year later that he opened an office in St Kilda East, giving the practice a genuine identity and later moving further up the road to St Kilda.
+With an enthusiastic approach at the beginning of the global financial crisis of that same year, and by navigating the way through this challenging period it enabled the practice to move into the better years ahead.
+In the early days like many other practices, was based out the back of his house but it was only a year later that an office in St Kilda East opened, giving the practice a genuine identity and later moving further up the road to St Kilda.

-From the inauguration of the practice, irrespective of the scale of a project, Jost understood not only the importance of getting a design right, but the need for exacting documentation and often documents individual projects.
-The build-ability of a project, the site and its constraints, as much as the opportunities presented are considered during the design process.
-Costing and value management processes are also used routinely used to ensure the desired outcome.
+From the inauguration of the practice, irrespective of the scale of a project, Jost Architects understand the importance not only of getting the design right, but the essential requirement for exacting documentation for each individual project.
+The buildability of a project, the site and its constraints, are considered during this process.
+Costing and value management methods are also used at particular stages of the project to ensure the desired financial outcome.

 While Jost and his team are perfectly adept at hand drawing, today everything produced from the office is through 3D modelling and presentation software from start to finish, assisting both clients and builders.
 The practice continues to renovate and extend period homes, design new homes, as well as work on larger projects such as apartments developments, cafes, office fitouts and warehouses.
 It’s the process, as much as the diversity of the projects that continues to stimulate and enthuse the office.